maxking/docker-mailman/README.md

   is imported by the [existing configuration][2] provided by the mailman-web container. **This file is referred to as `settings.py` in most of the Postorius and Django documentation.** To change or override any settings in Django/Postorius, you need to create/edit this file.
+  A useful configuration for troubleshooting is `DEBUG = True`.

 [2]: https://github.com/maxking/docker-mailman/blob/master/web/mailman-web/settings.py